 1 Grab yourself some nasal decongestants and get them down you to help clear your sinuses about an hour before flying.
 Something like Sudafed or Codral which dry up your sinuses (sadly without the kick these days that pseudoephedrine had, now that this is a banned substance!).

 Take them again an hour before the plane descends if you’re flying long haul. *Remember to check the packaging to make sure you can take them within a certain timeframe.
-And of course, you don’t have other health issues which would mean you shouldn’t take decongestants.
-Check with your doctor before you take them if you have high blood pressure, heart disease, are pregnant.
+And of course, make sure you don’t have other health issues which would mean you shouldn’t take decongestants.
+Check with your doctor before you take them, especially if you have high blood pressure, heart disease, are pregnant.
 (Of course you would do that, I know!)

 Allergy medication might also be all you need to use too if you don’t have an infection.
-I keep Claritin in my toilet bag for general sinus stuffiness that I occasionally get.
+I keep the anti histamine Claritin in my toilet bag for general sinus stuffiness that I occasionally get.

 2 Don’t sleep during take off or landing.
 The reason for this is so you can do the following steps.

-3 Take nose drops or a nasal spray in your hand luggage (in a plastic baggy if you’re flying internationally!) for use when the pain starts, blow your nose first then snort your drops and clear out those pipes.
+3 Take nose drops or a nasal spray in your hand luggage (in a plastic baggy to get through screening!) for use when the pain starts, blow your nose first then snort your drops and clear out those pipes.

 4 Swallow often.
 Suck on hard candy, chew gum or drink water.
 Try and make yourself yawn.
 This is a great tip for small children and babies too, give them a drink or nurse them to help them naturally swallow and equalise their ears.